Big U.S. banks pack results into one day, overwhelming analysts

 They arrive at work before 7 a.m. to prepare for the news and often stay late into the evening working on their reports and financial models.

-On July 14, analysts expect to pore through more than 200 pages of press releases, slide decks and financial supplements released by JPMorgan Chase & Co (JPM.N), Citigroup Inc (C.N), Wells Fargo & Co (WFC.N), PNC Financial Services Group (PNC.N) and First Republic Bank (FRC.N) before the market opens.
+On July 14, analysts expect to pore through more than 200 pages of press releases, slide decks and financial supplements released by JPMorgan Chase & Co, Citigroup Inc, Wells Fargo & Co, PNC Financial Services Group and First Republic Bank before the market opens.

 JPMorgan is due to start a conference call with analysts at 8:30 a.m.
 EDT (1330 GMT).
-That will be followed by PNC Financial Services Group's (PNC.N) call beginning at 9:30 a.m, Wells Fargo at 10 a.m. and Citigroup at 11:30 a.m.
+That will be followed by PNC Financial Services Group's call beginning at 9:30 a.m, Wells Fargo at 10 a.m. and Citigroup at 11:30 a.m.
 Each call typically lasts an hour or more.

 "It can be maddening and frenetic, particularly when all these firms are reporting in the morning before the bell," said Tyler Ventura, a research analyst with investment management firm Diamond Hill.
 "We're going back and forth and saying, 'What did he say on this call versus that call?'"